HighSchoolHacking/GLS/Documentation/Design/Lambdas/Lambda Declarations.md

 ### Properties

-Properties will be stored in langauge.properties.lambdas.
+Properties will be stored in the LambdaProperties object.
 The following properties will be added.

 <table>
     <thead>